K1 Visa for Russian to Green Card | VisaNation Success Story

 Without any delays, Nikoali’s green card was approved within a year!
 No RFEs were issued, and the entire process from the K-1 to a green card took around 2 years.

-Timeline for Russian K1 process
+Timeline for Russian K1 to GC approval

 How VisaNation Helped